 "The Fiji Ports Development Project has significantly impacted on Fiji'seconomy in a positive way," says Savenaca Narube, Governor of the Reserve Bank of Fiji.
-"The project finished on time, in budget, and was a good example of engineering best practices."
+"The project finished on time, within budget, and was a good example of engineering best practices."

-"The Project has made Fiji's two main ports (Suva and Lautoka) the best in the region, comparable with Australia and New Zealand, says Waqa Bauleka, head of the engineering department at the Fiji Ports Corporation, the executing agency for the project.
+"The Project has made Fiji's two main ports (Suva and Lautoka) the best in the region, comparable with Australia and New Zealand," says Waqa Bauleka, head of the engineering department at the Fiji Ports Corporation, the executing agency for the project.

 Need For Improvement

 Both King's Wharf in Suva and Queen's Wharf in Lautoka are located on Viti Levu, the largest of the Fiji islands.
 Both ports were built more than 40 years ago, and each year about 1,000 vessels berth at the ports.
 Back in the 1960's, ports weren't protected from earthquakes or other natural disasters, cargo wasn't moved in containers, and heavy loads were unheard of.
 Before the project, Suva port's deck was extremely corroded, riddled with concrete cancer, lighting was poor, and the deck's ability to withstand heavy cargoloads was also in doubt.